On a scale of 1-10, how would you rate your own productivity?

 This is a list of my recommended strategies and tips to increase your productivity.
 I coach my clients on some of these strategies too, and their productivity increase tremendously after that.
 Each tip has its own set of contexts where it works the best in, so apply them accordingly:

 - Plan your day the night before: Before you sleep, spend 5 quick minutes to plan the next day.
-List down all the things you want to get done, order them in priority and allocate a rough timing.
+List all the things you want to get done, order them in priority and allocate a rough timing.
 This way, you can get right down to action when you wake up the next day.

 - Get the big rocks in: Big rocks are your quadrant 2 tasks – the important but non-urgent tasks.
 When big rocks are in place, you can easily get the small rocks, gravel, sand and water into the jar.
 Much easier than if you tried to do it the other way round, isn’t it?